 VET 2111 - Large Animal Husbandry & Veterinary Techniques

 This course will cover the basics of the care and husbandry of large animal species, as well as specific techniques that the students are required to learn in the care of these animals.
 The class will be conducted both in lecture as well as lab format, with multiple field trips off-campus for live-animal simulations.
 All students will be required to develop the essential psychomotor skills required for passage of the course as well as the program.
-This is a 2 hour course taught in B-Term of the Fall semester that students are considered to be in the cohort.
+This is an 8-week, limited enrollment course.
 Four hours of classroom and/or laboratory time per week.

 VET 2205 - Veterinary Dentistry, Advanced Radiology & Diagnostic Laboratory